shocknet/docs/docs/pub/umbrel.md

-# Adding to Umbrel
+# Deploy on Umbrel

-work in progress
+Coming soon.